kedro-org/kedro/docs/source/tutorial/create_a_pipeline.md

 ### Assemble nodes into the data processing pipeline

-The next steps are to create a [node](../resources/glossary.md#node) for each function, and to create a [modular pipeline](../resources/glossary.md#modular-pipeline) for data processing:
+The next steps are to create a [node](../resources/glossary.md#node) for each function and to create a [modular pipeline](../resources/glossary.md#modular-pipeline) for data processing:

 > If you are using the tutorial created by the spaceflights starter, you can omit all the copy/paste actions, but it's worth reviewing the code added to form the pipeline.